tmssd/kb/docs/Dev/Prg/Langs/Css/index.md

         `<color>` - If not specified, it defaults to `currentcolor`.

+    !!! tip "Design tip"

+        The darker the background is, then the more dark the shadow also needs to be.

     !!! example "Setting 2 shadows for an element and its hover state"

         ```css